seangeo/ratom/README.txt

 Notice that the output repeats the xmlns attribute for each of the extensions, this is semantically the same the input XML, just a bit ugly.
 It seems to be a limitation of the libxml-Ruby API.
 But if anyone knows a work around I'd gladly accept a patch (or even advice).

+=== Basic Authentication

+All methods that involve HTTP requests now support HTTP Basic Authentication.
+Authentication credentials are passed as :user and :pass parameters to the methods that invoke the request.
+For example you can load a feed with HTTP Basic Authentication using:

+  Atom::Feed.load_entry(URI.parse("http://example.org/feed.atom"), :user => 'username', :pass => 'password')

+Likewise all the Atom Pub methods support similar parameters, for example you can publish an Entry to a Feed with authentication
+using:

+  feed.publish(entry, :user => 'username', :pass => 'password')

+Or destroy an entry with:

+  entry.destroy!(:user => 'username', :pass => 'password')

+rAtom doesn't store these credentials anywhere within the object model so you will need to pass them as arguments to every method call that requires them.
+This might be a bit of a pain but it does make things simpler and it means that I'm not responsible for protecting your credentials, although if you are using HTTP Basic Authentication there is a good chance your credentials aren't very well protected anyway.

 == TODO

 * Support partial content responses from the server.